 In 2016, we took the strategic decision of closing our operations in the UK as a result of Brexit, and relocating and centralizing all operations from Cyprus.

-Located in Limassol, we are gradually building up consulting capacity and formalizing our business processes and work relationships.
+Located in Limassol, we are building up consulting capacity and formalizing our business processes and work relationships.

 In Cyprus, we provide a mix of services to customers and investment founders: